philipstubbs13/australia-fire-api-and-dashboard/README.md

 ## Rendering the bushfire map locally

-- In order to view the live bushfire map on your own machine, you'll need to save a `config.py` file with a Mapbox API key included in the following format:
+To view the live bushfire map on your own machine, you'll need to create and save a `config.py` file in the root directory within the **application** folder of this repository with a Mapbox API key included in the following format:

 ```py
 API_KEY = "your key here"